numerique-gouv/lasuite-landingpage/src/fonts/README.md

-# Subsetted fonts
+# Fonts handling

+We track Marianne source files in `./sources` and "subsetted" files in `./subsetted`.
+Those files are finally used by Next to actually render fonts through next/fonts.

-The fonts here are a result of passing the fonts from the parent directory through [glyphhanger](https://github.com/zachleat/glyphhanger).
+The subsetted fonts are a result of passing the source fonts through [glyphhanger](https://github.com/zachleat/glyphhanger).

 Glyphhanger is a tool to remove characters from a font file, with the main purpose of reducing file size and website load time.
 Here we use it in a kind of static way, by telling it precisely what characters we want to remove.
 It's also usable in a more dynamic way, where it reads your website and removes unused characters accordingly, but it requires a bit more configuration.
 This will do just fine!

+## :warning: Disclaimer

+Doing this is OK while we control 100% of the content we render.
+For now the subsetted fonts don't include common characters of swedish names for example, like Å or ö.
+If we happen to render a connected user name from an external API or database, we'd have to add a bunch of other characters in the subsetted fonts, or even stop doing this technique entirely.

+## How to use

 > Glyphhanger is not integrated locally as it requires a few python dependencies… if needed, install glyphhanger locally on your machine to update the files.
 > Glyphhanger v5.0.0 was used.